Odeefuo Boa Amponsem III: Public Service

 From 1969 through to 14 January 1972, Odeefuo served as Chairman of the Board of Directors, New times Corporation and he helped formulate policies and regulations that ensured the smooth operation of the Corporation.

 About the same time, that is from 1970 to 1972, he was a member of the National Family Planning Council, a body charged with the responsibility of formulating policies, strategies and programmes to control Ghana’s rapid population growth.

 In his home state Denkyira, Odeefuo served as a member of the Management Board of Dunkwa Boa Amponsem Secondary School for the five years 1970 – 1975.
 For another five years he was President of the Ghana Co-operative Organisations in the country.
 It was in this capacity that Odeefuo Boa Amponsem III represented Ghana at the 1980 Moscow Congress on World Co-operative Movement.

 In the second field, that of chieftaincy affairs, Odeefuo has had his share of service to that institution.
 He fully participated in all meetings of the Joint Provincial Council at Dodowa; he was a founding member of the Joint Houses of Chiefs which later was turned into the National House of chiefs.
 For seventeen years he was a member of the National House of Chiefs serving in various capacities as Registrar, Chairman of the Research Committee, and Chairman of the Public Relations Committee.
-As a paramount chief Odeefuo continued to be a member of the Central Regional House of Chiefs having served as its president for six years 1973 – 1979 for the 2nd term and at National House of Chiefs as President.
+As a paramount chief Odeefuo continued to be a member of the Central Regional House of Chiefs having served as its president for six years 1973 – 1979 for the 2nd term and at National House of Chiefs as the 9th President from 1999 to 2001.

 The third phase of Odeefuo’s public service relates to political and constitutional matters.
 During the era of the National Liberation Council the government appointed him to the membership of the Political committee.
 This body advised the government on all political matters especially the eventual return to civilian/constitutional rule.
 After the dissolution of the Political Committee following the creation of the Second Republic, the government appointed Odeefuo to serve on the membership of the Central Regional Executive Board of the Centre for Civic Education.
 The Centre had been set up to educate Ghanaians in their civic rights, responsibilities and obligations with a view to making them more politically conscious and interested in working to ensure the practice of democracy in Ghana.
 Odeefuo held that laudable experiment to an end.
 The coup in 1972, however, did not end Odeefuo’s service to the nation.